 Comprehensive Credit Reporting (CCR) enhances Australia's credit reporting system and allows for additional information to be securely supplied between credit providers and credit reporting bodies.
-CCR helps to recognise people displaying sound credit management and enhances responsible lending requirements and borrowing practices.
+CCR helps to recognise people displaying sound credit management and borrowing practices.

-Westpac is supplying CCR information for all consumer credit products including credit cards, Flexi Loans, personal loans, home loans and auto finance loans.
+Westpac is supplying CCR information for its consumer credit products including credit cards, Flexi Loans, personal loans, home loans and auto finance loans.

 What CCR means for our customers

-CCR means it’s more important than ever to pay your bills on time so your repayment history information is shown favourably on your credit report.
+CCR means it’s more important than ever to pay on time so the repayment history information is shown favourably on your credit report.

-Setting up automatic payments, such as Card Autopay, can take the hassle out of remembering to pay your bills on time and help you to keep your payments on track.
+If you’ve missed a repayment, restarting your payments, and getting back up to date as soon as possible, will help improve your credit report.
+You can also set up automatic payments, such as Card Autopay, to take the hassle out of remembering to pay your bills on time and help you to keep your repayments on track.

 CCR and hardship customers

-If you’re having trouble making your repayments, we can help.
-Please contact Westpac Assist for a confidential conversation about your situation.
+For more information on financial hardship and credit reporting, or if you’re having trouble making your repayments, please contact Westpac Assist for a confidential conversation.

 Get a free copy of your credit report

 Checking what’s on your credit report is important to see if there are any fraudulent applications made in your name and to check your information is correct.
 If you see something that doesn’t look right on your report, you can contact us or the credit reporting body to get it looked into.
-If there is a mistake, we will fix it.
+If there is a mistake, we will fix it for free.